-1. A person who has a guardian and who has lost the right to vote may petition the court to restore their right to vote.
+- 1. A person who has a guardian and who has lost the right to vote may petition the court to restore their right to vote.
 (Wis.
-Stat. § 54.64 (2) (a))

-• A step-by-step guide, including the Petition to Restore the Right to Vote, on how to restore the right to vote can be found at:

-disabilityrightswi.org/resource-center/ guardianship-and-voting/ disabilityrights wisconsin

-- The court will appoint a guardian ad litem (GAL) and schedule a hearing. - The person has the right to their own attorney to advocate for their wishes, and if the person is indigent, the county will pay the attorney's fee.
+Stat. § 54.64(2)(a)). - The form to petition the court and proposed order can be found at: www. wicourts.gov (look for the link to forms, then circuit court, guardianship, then all guardianship forms, then form GN-3655 and GN-3665). - The court will appoint a guardian ad litem and schedule a hearing. - The person has the right to their own attorney to advocate for their wishes, and if the person is indigent, the county will pay the attorney's fee.

-The issue of whether a person should lose the right to vote arises only when a guardian of the person is being appointed.
+1 The issue of whether a person should lose the right to vote arises only when a guardian of the person is being appointed.
 The issue of voting does not arise if only a guardian of the estate is being appointed.